umagp/umagp.github.io/content/posts/scrumprimary.md

 ---
 Sorry, but I still call it the Master Bedroom.
 Anyway…

 I passed the PSM I from Scrum.org.
 And on the first try!
+It wasn't so much difficult as the lack of discrete experience inside of a dev team that made for the biggest challenge.

 The first two startups I worked with were the only ones that had in house dev teams.
 The first had a team of Eastern European devs because the founder was from there and had his business dealings primarily there.
 I initially started to help with communications and deck creation, but ended up focused more on the product.